davestewart/davestewart-content/content/projects/personal/index.md

 order: 3
 ---

-Primarily just my professional and product sites here, but some [more creative](/archive/projects/apps/) work is available in the archive.
+Personal sites and branding experiments.
+The creative side of building – exploring design, identity, and what happens when you're both client and developer.

+More experimental work in the [archive](/archive/projects/personal/).